 Last Chance to Enter

-There are still some places available for this International competition.
+Last chance!There are still some places available for this International competition.
 Entry is open to all breeds and cross breeds, and to handlers of all classes.
 The competition is what we in the good old days called an Open.
 There are separate classes for Small, Medium and Large dogs.

 This is an wonderful opportunity to experience International Competition and to meet new agility friends as well as having a Spanish holiday with something more than just sitting on the beach!
 We will be especially pleased to hear from disabled handlers.